For the Non-Christian

 In a previous post I discussed the idea of abortion being a sin from a Christian perspective.
 This week my goal is to talk about abortion to the non-Christian.
 Christians plant their foundation of truth in Scripture, and it is the authority in their lives.
 For justice to be done on the earth concerning this subject, I believe everyone must be convinced of the injustice that is abortion.

 To avoid talking about an issue as a Christian without Scripture is not Biblical.
 I will not talk lengthy about that premise.
 However, me trying to convince my non-Christian friends about the sin of abortion while using Scripture is a moot point.
 Now, I will attempt to convince them that Scripture is true, God is real, and that Jesus is the only way to salvation.

 At the same time, for those who are not at that place, I can speak logically to them about this issue.
 Because God created logic , I believe that Scripture and God are logical, and that I can have a logical discussion with someone who is not a Christian about this subject.

 For the non-Christian, I hope that you would take time to settle your emotions about the issue, and logically think through it.
 As for Christians, I hope this article will give you tools to speak to your non-Christian friends about abortion.

-Like a previous article I have written on this I want to give a disclaimer: I want to remind my readers that there is grace, mercy, love, and forgiveness from God for those who have repented of this sin.
+Like the previous article I have written on this, I want to give a disclaimer: I want to remind my readers that there is grace, mercy, love, and forgiveness from God for those who have repented of this sin.